benspratling4/SwiftPhoneNumberFormatter/README.md

 ## Sample of using this in a UITextField delegate `(_:,shouldChangeCharactersIn:,...)`

- PhoneNumber.Formatter is designed to provide a great UX for validating phone numbers
+ PhoneNumber.Formatter is designed to provide a great UX for validating phone numbers.
+This sample uses some UITextInput extensions from https://github.com/benspratling4/WorkableUIKit

 ```swift
 	func textField(_ textField: UITextField, shouldChangeCharactersIn range: NSRange, replacementString string: String) -> Bool {